watem-sedem/watem-sedem/docs/input.rst

 upstream segments
 *****************

-Table with upstream segments.
+Tab seperated table with upstream segments.
 This table is only mandatory when :ref:`River routing = 1 <riverrouting>`.
 In the table three columns are present:

 - edge (integer): segment id